CLOSE OVERLAY

 About Alicia

-Ms. Alicia Hoermann is a graphic designer working with the Institute for Transportation’s communications group.
+Ms. Alicia Hoermann is a digital communication specialist/graphic designer working with the Institute for Transportation’s communications group.
 Her primary responsibilities include leading design and communication on a variety of print- and electronic-based materials for technical/research and promotional/marketing applications.
 She has become proficient in generating documents that meet 508-compliance standards for full accessibility.
 Additionally, she collaborates with other team members to complete website, photography, and video projects.
 She has worked professionally as a graphic designer and specialist in various positions and industries since 2009.

 Education